Khutir-Mykhailivskyi: History

-In early 1830's Zhuravka, Yurasivka and their surroundings were bought by industrialist M. Tereshchenko.
-He founded a sugar refinery, which operated till 1995.
+In early 1830s Zhuravka, Yurasivka and their surroundings were bought by industrialist M. Tereshchenko.
+He founded a sugar refinery, which operated until 1995.
 A new settlement was formed as the factory workers settled nearby.
 Tereshchenko named this after his son Mykhailo.
-Name Khutir-Mykhailivskyi was first used in 1855 linked to construction of sugar refinery.
+The name Khutir-Mykhailivskyi was first used in 1855 linked to construction of sugar refinery.
 The settlements Yurasivka and Khutir-Mykhailivskyi were then part of Glukhovsky Uyezd in Chernigov Governorate of the Russian Empire.
 Narrow-gauge railway was built in 1860s from line Voronezh-Zernovye.
 In 1907 additional railway lines were built; thus Khutir-Mykhailivskyi became a hub station.

-In the villages subordinated to Mykhailivka Village Council, peasants were forcibly driven into collective farms in 1929-1930.
+In the villages subordinated to Mykhailivka Village Council, peasants were forcibly driven into collective farms in 1929–1930.

-In 1932-1933 those peasants survived the Stalinist genocide of Ukrainians.
-During World War II, Druzhba was occupied by Axis troops from October 1941 to August 1943.
+In 1932–1933 those peasants survived the Stalinist genocide of Ukrainians.
+During World War II, Khutir-Mykhailivskyi was occupied by Axis troops from October 1941 to August 1943.
 There was a concentration camp in which 17 thousand people died.

-In 1956 (or 1958) Khutir-Mykhailivskyi was given a status of urban-type settlement.
+In 1956 (or 1958) Khutir-Mykhailivskyi was given the status of urban-type settlement.
 There was a sugar plant, a cinder block factory, three secondary schools, five libraries, a club and a stadium.

-Town Druzhba was founded in the 1962 when three settlements Zhuravka, Yurasivka and Khutir Mykhailivskyi were put together.
+The city of Druzhba was founded in 1962 when three settlements Zhuravka, Yurasivka and Khutir-Mykhailivskyi were merged together.
 It was part of Yampil Raion until summer 2020, when it became part of larger Shostka Raion.

 There are three schools in the city — two comprehensive I-III degrees and one comprehensive I-II degrees, a nursery-kindergarten, two hospitals, a pharmacy, a house of culture, a railwaymen club, a branch of Yampil Music and children's and youth sports schools.
 There are also four library establishments, a museum of local artifacts, and a stadium.
 There are two Orthodox churches.

 In the center of the city, at the square of Eternal Glory, a memorial was erected for soldiers who died during the Second World War, there is also the tomb of an unknown soldier and mass graves.

+On 3 April 2024, the Committee on the Organization of State Power, Local Self-government, Regional Development, and Urban Planning in the Verkhovna Rada stated their support for renaming the city to Zhuravske (Журавське).
+On 19 September 2024, the Verkhovna Rada voted to rename Druzhba to Khutir-Mykhailivskyi.